Searching for information

 Databases vs the Internet: Why use library databases at all?

-If you search Google, you’ll find plenty of results related to your assignment, but how do you know whether those sources of information are reliable?
-Databases link you to information that has been assessed as reliable, and give you easy options for narrowing your results to relevant research-based material (aka academic, scholarly or peer reviewed sources).
-If you are using the Internet, there are ways to evaluate websites.
+Databases link you to information that has been assessed as reliable, and give you easy options for narrowing your results to relevant research-based material (academic, scholarly or peer reviewed sources).
+If you are using the Internet, there are ways to evaluate online information.

 Library databases are most often used to search for: